Finding the Right Memory Care Community - Parc Provence Memory Care

 Three adults smiling and having a conversation

-When a person is afflicted with Alzheimer’s disease or dementia, his or her family and friends are affected, too.
+When an older adult is afflicted with Alzheimer’s disease or dementia, his or her family and friends are affected, too.
 There are lots of important and sometimes difficult decisions to make about daily living and long-term care.
-And when it’s time to consider a residential community, the value of that decision becomes even more amplified because no two memory-care communities are the same.
+And when it’s time to consider a residential community, the value of that decision becomes even more amplified because no two memory care communities are the same.

 Does your loved one require around-the-clock supervision?
 What kind of assistance is needed: help with mobility? meals? hygiene?
-Is cognitive disease-causing aggression or other behavioral issues that need to be considered carefully managed?
+Are cognitive disease-causing aggression or other behavioral issues needing to be carefully managed?
 What health care support services are needed?
+What help is needed beyond just nursing home care?

-What are residential rooms like and how are they laid out?
+What are residential rooms like, and how are they laid out?
 What are the dining rooms like?
-What options exist for socializing, pursuing hobbies, engaging with memory-care specialists?
+What options exist for socializing, pursuing hobbies, and engaging with memory care specialists?
 Does the community appear safe and clean?
 What philosophy does the community’s administration and staff use to engage with residents and their families?

 To help you get the most out of your visit to residential communities, we offer the following checklist.
 Use it to get the most out of your visit and then again to compare one community to another as you make your decision.